Hypnosx/Kinetics-TPS/README.md

 ---

-Manually unzip all the files.
-It may take a few minutes or hours.
 After unzipping the files, you will get all the data in the following folder structure:

 ```
 Kinetics-TPS